iwoork/homeforpup/docs/features/DOG_COLOR_SELECTOR_README.md

 ## Overview

-A generic, reusable color selection component has been created for both the **adopter-app** and **breeder-app**.
+A generic, reusable color selection component has been created for both the **dog-parent-app** and **breeder-app**.
 This component provides a standardized way to select dog colors through an API-driven dropdown with visual swatches, search functionality, and category filtering.

 ## What Was Created